 The NOAA direct readout HRPT system provides data from all NOAA-K,L,M,N spacecraft instruments.
 For further information on this service contact NOAA.

+Metop-B and Metop-C provide a full, global Direct Readout Service.
 Due to an earlier failure of the Metop-A AHRPT side A, the Metop Direct Readout Service no longer supports full global coverage.

-AHRPT Reception — AHRPT data is disseminated in L-Band, with a data rate of 3.5 Mbps.
+AHRPT data is disseminated in L-Band, with a data rate of 3.5 Mbps.
 Local data coverage is of a radius of up to 1500 km.

-Users operating existing HRPT stations will have to modify their stations in order to receive the "Advanced" Metop data.
+Users operating existing HRPT stations will have to modify their stations in order to receive the 'Advanced' Metop data.
 The adaptations, whose feasibility and scope depend upon the design of the existing station, will mainly require a modification of the receiver and the processing software.
 For further information on station equipment consult a manufacturer.

-Under nominal operations the Metop-A Direct Readout data are openly available to all users within the service footprint.
+Under nominal operations the Metop Direct Readout data are openly available to all users within the service footprint.
 For information on access during periods of Data Denial users should consult the Data Denial User Guide (PDF, 110 KB).

-For help with using the KDS, please see the User Guide for the EPS EEIS Key Dissemination System (PDF, 88 KB).
+For help with using the KDS, please see the User Guide for the EPS EEIS Key Dissemination System (PDF, 60 KB).

 Local Processing Software and Tools